mig82/kronin/README.md

 Krōnin is meant as a community project.
 It is **Not** part of the Kony Platform and it's not supported by Kony Inc. in any way.

+## Contribute

+To figure out how to build Krōnin for development check out [CONTRIBUTE.md](./CONTRIBUTE.md).